-Our list needs to begin with one of the leading photographers of today who has dedicated his career and practice to the extension, and exploration of both the practice and the theory concerning the photogram.
-Bringing renewed ambition to the photogram process, in both scale and visual treatment, the photographer Floris Neusüss, is a well-known teacher and writer of camera-less photography.
+Our list needs to begin with one of the leading photographers who dedicated his career and practice to the extension, and exploration of both the practice and the theory concerning the photogram.
+Bringing renewed ambition to the photogram process, in both scale and visual treatment, the photographer Floris Neusüss was a well-known teacher and writer of camera-less photography.
 His own work explores the opposite worlds of black and white, light and shadow, movement and stillness, presence and absence, and the translation of the three-dimensional objects into two.
-By the removal of the object from their physical context, Neusüss challenges and encourages the viewer to think about the essence of form.
+By the removal of the object from their physical context, Neusüss challenged and encouraged the viewer to think about the essence of form.
 Most of his works are submerged in the feeling of surreal detachment and often explore the subconscious, mythology, history and nature.

 Featured image in slider: Floris Neusüss – Untitled, Kassel, 1967.
 Image via vam.ac.uk

 Since the mid-1980’s Garry Fabian Miller has specialized and focused his artistic practice to the camera-less photographs.
 This internationally recognized photographer creates his minimalistic images with the use of the darkroom process.
 By shining the light through the colored glass vessel and placing over it the cut-paper, his method of working recall the earliest days of photography.
 His minimalist red and black images refer back to the earliest notions of color categories, where the beginning was in light and dark, i.e. black and white, followed closely by the explosion of the red.
 Miller’s images suggest the primal experience and definition of color and shapes that can have multiple readings and his fine art photography reference the conceptual and minimalistic interest of many different artists.